slidejoe/git-about-best-practices/slides.md

 ::icons::

-- <solar-adhesive-plaster-bold-duotone /> Fixes...
+- <lucide-heart-pulse /> Fixes...
-- <solar-undo-left-round-square-bold-duotone /> Reverts...
+- <lucide-undo-dot /> Reverts...
-- <solar-plug-circle-bold-duotone /> Integrates...
+- <lucide-lab-socket-uk /> Integrates...

 <!-- Some people will tell you that good commit messages should be written as if answering the question "what does this commit do?" and that's good advice!
 Starting your commit message with a verb like "Fixes ...", "Reverts ..." or "Integrates ..." is a good practice too. -->